Courses offered by Anne Wilson include:

 - Professional conversations and relationships (networking skills for academic conferences)

 How do we become academic writers?
 How do we learn and improve?
 How can we use our own experience as writers to help students improve the way they write?
-The current emphasis on teaching and learning and on embedding academic skills into every discipline is encouraging academic staff reflect on their own writing, and making them conscious of the importance of giving quality feedback to students.
+The current emphasis on teaching and learning and on embedding academic skills into every discipline is encouraging academic staff to reflect on their own writing, and making them conscious of the importance of giving quality feedback to students.

 Anne combines a strong background in journalism / corporate communications with teaching and facilitating in academia.
 She helps people create compelling narratives from complex data, in the sciences, social sciences and humanities.
 She supports academic and research staff in writing journal articles, grant applications and conference presentations and giving feedback to students on their writing.
 Anne is currently researching the role of feedback in helping students improve their writing with the Occupational Therapy Department of Brunel University.